HolmesLab/holmeslab/docs/Experiments/flywheel.md

     - You should definitely do a test or two with your pipeline

 ## BIDS process
 1. click on the project you want to look at (ie ConteCenter, PCX)
 2. click on ”Sessions” tab
 3. make sure you’re on “Acquisitions” tab
-4. run gear
+4. Run Gear
-5. analysis gear
+5. Analysis Gear
-6. bids curation
+6. Bids Curation
 7. click on the project name
 8. ‘inputs’ tab:
     1. click on “template”